home / mcp / n8n-mcp server

 tools_documentation

-Get documentation for MCP tools and endpoints.
+Get documentation for MCP tools and endpoints to guide integrations.

 search_nodes